 After that came Longmont Startup Week and then the pitching just snowballed.
 I pitched at SAGE, Sim Tank, Boulder Seed Angel Forum, Morgan Stanley, Rockies Venture Club, placed 1st at Pitch NOCO and 3rd at the UNC Monfort Challenge, and there were many others.
 Then we got into investor audiences.
 That initial pitch we did has been built upon and built upon.

 - Pitch Journey: 1 Million Cups, SAGE, SIM Tank, Boulder Seed Angel Forum, RVC Angel Capital Summit, Morgan Stanley, Fort Collins Pitch NOCO winner ($18,000 value), UNC Monfort Challenge (3rd place 7,000), Fightback Foundation, Global Workplace Wellness Summit (workshop), RVC road show.
+Tech Stars.
+Series A Raise, and much more in between.

 Q: What was it like to write your first check to a consultant you hardly knew?